wanmeihuali/mushroom_classifier/README.md

 on Android.
 It uses an inception model to continuously classify the mushroom it sees from the device's back camera.
 Inference is performed using the TensorFlow Lite Java API.

-These instructions walk you through building and running the demo on an Android device.
-For an explanation of the source, see [TensorFlow Lite Android image classification example](https://www.tensorflow.org/lite/models/image_classification/android).
+For an explanation of the original tensorflow example, see [TensorFlow Lite Android image classification example](https://www.tensorflow.org/lite/models/image_classification/android).

 <!-- TODO(b/124116863): Add app screenshot. -->